Cypher Language¶

 Almost all of the Cypher language is supported with a few notable exceptions:

-• Properties on edges are not supported.
-Edges can always be equally represented as an edge-node-edge instead of just an edge.
+edge-node-edgeinstead of just anedge.
 The node in the middle becomes the carrier for properties that are about the relationship.
 Quine does not suffer from graph traversal challenges that sometimes motivate users to limit query length, so this node amplification is not problematic in Quine.

-• The runtime characteristics of setting a node label are exactly equivalent to using a property.
+- The runtime characteristics of setting a node label are exactly equivalent to using a property.
 Querying using labels does not enable more efficient scanning, it is just an additional filter condition.
-Even if there are only a handful of nodes with the :Person label on them, a query such as MATCH (p:Person) RETURN DISTINCT p.name will still need to scan all nodes to find those with the desired :Person label.
+Even if there are only a handful of nodes with the

 Interactive railroad diagrams for the Cypher language syntax are a helpful in understanding query parts in Cypher.